linzhangUCA/3421tpl-mobile_base/README.md

 - Was the mobile base going straight on the "rail"?
 Or was it leaning left, leaning right or having some other behaviors?
 > Please fill your answer here.

-- What cause the robot having above observed behavior in terms of **wheel speed**?
+- What cause the mobile base having above observed behavior in terms of **wheel speed**?
 > Please fill your answer here.